ben-girardet/pray-project/PROGRESS.md

 - [x] Try to fetch topics again when back to foreground
 - [x] Improve webpack config for better caching and PWA update

-## 26.12.2020 -
+## 26.12.2020 - Prod env
-- [ ] Update prod scripts for Jelastic
+- [x] Update prod scripts for Jelastic
-- [ ] Restore the storage container in Jelastic env
+- [x] Restore the storage container in Jelastic env

+## 27.12.2020 - Many fixes
+- [x] Upgrade Aurelia to last version
+- [x] Fix redis issues
+- [x] Refactoring of CryptingService, with more precise crypting/decrypting and detection of crypted values
+- [x] Scroll to bottom when opening a conversation
+- [x] Fetch new data silently when possible, using apollo cache otherwise
+- [x] Nl2br in messages
+- [x] Set cache-control for images so that the browser can safely cache them for long time

 ## Next

 - [ ] Add a "viewedBy" property to topic, messages and prayers model so we can add personalised notifications based on who viewed what

 - [ ] Ensure the screen looks amazing even without content (after first registration)
-- [ ] Work on apollo cache, basically use it more and remove cached elements on edit.
-Must also set some expire so we make sure we give the data a chance to be updated
 - [ ] Work on the TODO's
 - [ ] Ensure a nice register process
 - [ ] Stack AppNotifications (so we can see several)